owenizedd/bum/README.md

    - This will automatically install if there's no target version in saved in the local and then use that version
    - If exists, it will use that version as active version.

-Bum release is WIP.
-For now you have to have Cargo installed.
+Bum initial version is released!
+You can download it from [releases page](https://github.com/owenizedd/bum/releases)

 Any contribution is appreciated.